cr7pt0gr4ph7/blog/_posts/2024-03-20-creating-your-own-bluefin-distribution.md

     alignment: 100%
 ---

-As mentioned in a [previous article],
+As mentioned in a [previous article], I've migrated my personal laptop from Windows to a [Bluefin]-based Linux system &ndash; see that article for my rationale as well as an introduction to Bluefin and immutable-image-based Linux systems.
-I've migrated from Windows to a [Bluefin]-based Linux system.
+Today's article will instead be a guide on how to setup your own Bluefin-based image builds using [GitHub Actions], so you can have both a fully customizable system _and_ the stability advantages of an image-based update workflow.
-As promised, here is a guide on how to setup your own Bluefin-based image builds using [GitHub Actions].
+Let's begin!

 ## Step 1: Setup your custom Bluefin distribution